- First-Year Move-In

 - Contact Us

-Beginning with the pre-orientation leadership camp and New Student Orientation, students are challenged and encouraged to take their first steps toward deep and meaningful academic and social engagement.
+Beginning with Camp Blue and New Student Orientation, students are challenged and encouraged to take their first steps toward deep and meaningful academic and social engagement.
 These programs involve a rich combination of experiences that include meeting and working with faculty, staff and student leaders, service to the community, an introduction to academic coursework and co-curricular involvement and leadership.

 Throughout the academic year, conversations of importance to first-year students are fostered through presentations on topics ranging from establishing healthy relationships to developing study skills.